 - Find out what you don’t know.
 Determine how you will listen to people one-on-one.

 Finally, we need to remember that we cannot convince everyone and some people will be easier to convince than others.
 In a world where animal cruelty is so rampant and normalized, it is best to look for the easy sell, or the low-hanging fruit.
 So, before beginning a campaign it is useful to understand which segments of the population are most likely to come on board.
-HRC publishes the results of our Animal Tracker survey each year and, via our graphing tool, users can easily break down results by demographic characteristics like gender or age.
+Faunalytics publishes the results of our Animal Tracker survey each year and, via our graphing tool, users can easily break down results by demographic characteristics like gender or age.
 By focusing campaigns on the most receptive audience possible, those least likely to deny the suffering you are trying to alleviate, more progress can be made in less time.

 In the end, whatever tactics and messages we choose, animal advocates must always keep our target audience in mind and be willing to listen to that audience to continually improve our methods of persuasion.